 Once part of the city’s most vibrant streets, this perfectly preserved close provides a fascinating glimpse into Edinburgh life between the 17th and 19th centuries.

-Named after Mary King, a fabric merchant who built her own business after her husband’s death, a tour of the close will be brought to life by one of the costumed character tour guides posing as former residents of the Old Town’s closes.
-This could be Agnes Chambers, a maid in the household of prominent merchant burgess Alexander Cant; or Dr George Rae, the Plague Doctor who tended to victims when the 1645 plague hit Edinburgh.
+Named after Mary King, a fabric merchant who built her own business after her husband’s death, a tour of the close is brought to life by one of the costumed character tour guides.
+This could be Agnes Chambers, a maid in the household of a merchant burgess, or Dr George Rae, the Plague Doctor who tended to victims when the 1645 plague hit Edinburgh.

 The Underground Vaults

-Constructed from 1785 onwards and linking the Old Town’s High Street with the south side of the city, South Bridge consisted of 19 arches, although only one of which, the Cowgate arch, is visible today.
+Constructed from 1785 onwards and linking the Old Town’s High Street with the south of the city, South Bridge consisted of 19 arches.
+Today, only Cowgate Arch is visible.

-Eventually, in order to rid Edinburgh of this squalid space, the vaults were filled in with rubble, sealed up and forgotten about for generations.
-That was until 1985 however, when a chance excavation revealed the warren of tunnels and rooms and found several household items belonging to former inhabitants, such as toys, clay pipes, buttons, and ceramic jars.
+Eventually, the vaults were sealed up and forgotten about.
+That was until 1985, when a chance excavation revealed the warren of tunnels and rooms.
+Items found included toys, clay pipes, buttons and ceramic jars.

 Princes Street Gardens